overmane/AD-My-Security-Log/AD-MSL-Attacktive-Directory-Writeup.md

 This lab demonstrates how **misconfiguration beats exploitation**.
 No malware, no memory corruption — just abusing trust relationships and weak operational discipline.
 The attack path is realistic, repeatable, and devastating.

 ---
-*Notes compiled based on TryHackMe Attacktive Directory (https://tryhackme.com/room/attacktivedirectory) lab.*
+*Write-up compiled based on TryHackMe Attacktive Directory (https://tryhackme.com/room/attacktivedirectory) lab.*